SickWhisper57/var-backtesting/README.md

-This Streamlit-based application is a comprehensive Value at Risk (VaR) backtesting platform that combines the analytical power of Python with the robustness of a PostgreSQL database.
-It is designed to evaluate the performance and reliability of VaR models — a cornerstone of modern risk management — by comparing the model’s predicted losses with actual portfolio outcomes.
+This Streamlit-based application is a comprehensive Value at Risk (VaR) backtesting platform that combines the analytical power of Python with the reliability of a PostgreSQL database.
+It evaluates how accurately VaR models predict potential portfolio losses — a critical component in financial risk management.

-At its core, the application performs regulatory backtesting using two widely recognized statistical tests:

-Kupiec’s Proportion of Failures (POF) test, which assesses whether the frequency of VaR breaches aligns with the expected confidence level (e.g., 99% or 95%).

-Christoffersen’s Conditional Coverage test, which further examines whether these breaches occur randomly over time or cluster during periods of market stress.
+The system performs regulatory backtesting using two industry-standard statistical tests: Kupiec’s Proportion of Failures (POF) test and Christoffersen’s Conditional Coverage test.
+These tests help determine whether a VaR model correctly estimates risk levels and whether observed exceptions occur randomly or in clusters during volatile market periods.

-The tool can operate on stored financial data or generate simulated market data, allowing users to test the robustness of VaR models under controlled or hypothetical scenarios.
-Through its PostgreSQL integration, all simulated or real data points — including daily Profit & Loss (PnL) values and their corresponding VaR estimates — are stored efficiently for future retrieval, analysis, or comparison across different models and timeframes.
+The application works with both stored financial data and synthetic simulations, allowing users to explore model performance under real or hypothetical market conditions.
+All results — including daily Profit & Loss (PnL) figures, VaR estimates, and breach events — are stored in a PostgreSQL database for future analysis and reproducibility.

-A key feature of the application is its interactive Streamlit dashboard, which provides a visual and intuitive interface for exploring backtesting results.
-Users can dynamically select indices, confidence levels, and test parameters, then view:

-Time-series charts comparing daily PnL against VaR thresholds

-Highlighted exceptions (days when losses exceeded VaR)

-Detailed statistical outputs, including test statistics, p-values, and pass/fail flags
+The interactive Streamlit dashboard provides a user-friendly interface to:

+* Visualize PnL and VaR values across time.

+* Identify and highlight days where actual losses exceeded the predicted VaR (exceptions).

+* View detailed results from the Kupiec and Christoffersen backtests, including p-values and pass/fail indicators.

-Exportable datasets for extended analysis in Excel, Python, or BI tools
+* Export datasets for deeper statistical analysis or reporting in external tools like Excel or Power BI.

-In essence, this project bridges quantitative finance, data engineering, and data visualization — offering a practical, end-to-end solution for VaR model validation, educational demonstrations, or internal risk reporting.
-It replicates the kind of backtesting workflow used in banks, trading firms, and risk management teams, but in a streamlined and transparent way.
+Overall, this project integrates quantitative finance, data engineering, and data visualization to deliver a full-fledged VaR validation workflow.
+It mirrors the kind of backtesting and reporting frameworks used in investment banks, trading firms, and risk management teams, but in a simplified, transparent, and interactive format.